jmartinsjrbr/introduction_to_microbiomics/README.md

 4-	 Finally, click in next to review VM settings and click in “import”

-5-	Alternatively, those ones which has a powerful workstation computer can download the script in the link below to automatically setup the bioinformatics environment.
+5-	Alternatively, those ones which has a powerful workstation computer or are running another virtualization environment can download the script in the link below to automatically setup the bioinformatics environment.

 https://cnpemcamp.sharepoint.com/sites/Omicscourse/Documentos%20Compartilhados/General/Omics_Course/VM/setup_vm.sh